-Recently I have been thinking back to those days and realized that one of the main reasons why the IT-system became to robust was because we spent an immense amount of time on managing exceptions.
-In this case an exception is everything that is diverging from the normal – a breakdown on a remote terminal, wrong format of a transaction, rejection of a transaction etc. I actually think we created more C-code for managing exceptions than we did for the actual system.
-If we hadn’t focused so intensively on finding ways to manage all sorts of possible exceptions we would have had lot more interruptions (downtime) and consequently lower customer satisfaction.
+Recently I have been thinking back to those days and realized that one of the main reasons why the IT-system became robust was because we spent an immense amount of time on managing exceptions.
+In this case, an exception is everything that is diverging from the normal – a breakdown on a remote terminal, wrong format of a transaction, rejection of a transaction etc. I actually think we created more C-code for managing exceptions than we did for the actual system.
+If we hadn’t focused so intensively on finding ways to manage all sorts of possible exceptions we would have had a lot more interruptions (downtime) and consequently lower customer satisfaction.

 Today after having helped hundreds of leaders and organisations gaining cultural intelligence I think I can see a pattern.
 And I want to share it with you and get your comments and thoughts.

 The computer program was successful predominantly because we were extremely good at managing exceptions of all sorts.
 When I look back at all the managers I and my colleagues in Gugin have coached I can see a resemblance.
-The really successful managers and leaders of multicultural teams are to a large extend successful because they have a phenomenal ability to handle exceptions.
+The really successful managers and leaders of multicultural teams are to a large extent successful because they have a phenomenal ability to handle exceptions.

 A company might have rules for handling almost everything, but we human beings are not bits and bytes so the manager must have the skills, empathy and courage to constantly break the rules and make exceptions.
-Otherwise the system would collapse.
-But of course it will need to learn managing exceptions as well as it does anything else.
+Otherwise, the system would collapse.
+But of course, it will need to learn managing exceptions as well as it does anything else.

-There might be rules for who can get a company car, but sometimes it might make sense giving a company car to a single-mom secretary if that makes her life so much easier that she can remain a great asset to the company.
+There might be rules for who can get a company car, but sometimes it might make sense giving a company car to a single-mom secretary if that makes her life so much easier than she can remain a great asset to the company.

 There might be rules for how many weeks of vacation an employee can have per year but circumstances in his life may require an exception to these rules.